JanDW/wildpeaches/src/_content/posts/2021-03-28-havens-haven.md

 $$
 x^2 - 1729y^2 = 1.
 $$
-In the 7th century, Indian mathematician and astronomer [Brahmagupta]([Brahmagupta - Biography, Facts and Pictures (famousscientists.org)](https://www.famousscientists.org/brahmagupta/)) first studied equations in this form (he called it the *Varga-Prakriti* equation), and Pell had nothing to do with them.
+In the 7th century, Indian mathematician and astronomer [Brahmagupta](https://www.famousscientists.org/brahmagupta/) first studied equations in this form (he called it the *Varga-Prakriti* equation), and Pell had nothing to do with them.
 This is an example of Stigler's Law of Eponymy, named for University of Chicago statistics professor Stephen Stigler, which says that no scientific discovery is named after its original discoverer.
 Stigler's Law is itself an example, having been earlier described by sociologist Robert K. Merton.
-Leonard Euler misattributed the equations to Pell rather than to the several earlier mathematicians who worked on similar equations including  [Diophantus]([Diophantus - Wikipedia](https://en.wikipedia.org/wiki/Diophantus)), [Bhāskara II]([Bhāskara II - Wikipedia](https://en.wikipedia.org/wiki/Bhāskara_II)), [Narayaṇa Paṇḍita]([Narayana Pandita (mathematician) - Wikipedia](https://en.wikipedia.org/wiki/Narayana_Pandita_(mathematician)), [William Brouncker]([William Brouncker, 2nd Viscount Brouncker - Wikipedia](https://en.wikipedia.org/wiki/William_Brouncker,_2nd_Viscount_Brouncker)), and [Pierre de Fermat]([Pierre de Fermat - Wikipedia](https://en.wikipedia.org/wiki/Pierre_de_Fermat)).
+Leonard Euler misattributed the equations to Pell rather than to the several earlier mathematicians who worked on similar equations including  [Diophantus](https://en.wikipedia.org/wiki/Diophantus), [Bhāskara II](https://en.wikipedia.org/wiki/Bhāskara_II), [Narayaṇa Paṇḍita](https://en.wikipedia.org/wiki/Narayana_Pandita_(mathematician)), [William Brouncker](https://en.wikipedia.org/wiki/William_Brouncker,_2nd_Viscount_Brouncker), and [Pierre de Fermat](https://en.wikipedia.org/wiki/Pierre_de_Fermat).

 The equations are hyperbolic functions and have solutions at points where both $x$ and $y$ are integers.
-This is an example of the equation $x^2 - 2y^2 = 1$ plotted in [Desmos]([Desmos | Graphing Calculator](https://www.desmos.com/calculator)).
+This is an example of the equation $x^2 - 2y^2 = 1$ plotted in [Desmos](https://www.desmos.com/calculator).
 Use "x^2-2y^2=1" to plot the function, and plot solutions in the form $(x,y)$ as shown on the second line.

 ![pells-equation-x^2-2y^2=1](/assets/img/havens-haven/pells-equation-x^2-2y^2=1.png)

-In the 12th century, [Bhāskara II]([Bhāskara II Biography - Childhood, Life Achievements & Timeline (thefamouspeople.com)](https://www.thefamouspeople.com/profiles/bhskara-ii-6835.php#:~:text=Bhaskara II, also known as Bhaskara or as,quantities, including the length of the sidereal year.))
+In the 12th century, [Bhāskara II](https://www.thefamouspeople.com/profiles/bhskara-ii-6835.php#:~:text=Bhaskara II, also known as Bhaskara or as,quantities, including the length of the sidereal year.)
 (1114–1185) continued the work of Brahmagupta (598–670) and developed an algorithm for finding solutions that he called the *Chakravala Method*.

 ## The Chakravala

  Bhāskara named his method *Chakra* (meaning "wheel") because of its iterative nature.
-[Shailesh Shirali]([Shailesh Shirali – Sahyadri School](http://sahyadrischool.org/shailesh-shirali/)) is a mathematician at the [Sahyadri School]([Sahyadri School – Krishnamurti Foundation India](http://sahyadrischool.org/)) in India who wrote ["The Chakravala Method - Zeroing in on a Solution"]([03-chakravala (1).pdf (apfstatic.s3.ap-south-1.amazonaws.com)](http://apfstatic.s3.ap-south-1.amazonaws.com/s3fs-public/03-chakravala (1).pdf)) in the mathematics journal [At Right Angles]([At Right Angles – Mathematics Journal from Azim Premji Foundation | EduTech Tips (wordpress.com)](https://edutechtips.wordpress.com/2012/07/15/at-right-angles-mathematics-journal-from-azim-premji-foundation/)).
+[Shailesh Shirali](http://sahyadrischool.org/shailesh-shirali/) is a mathematician at the [Sahyadri School](http://sahyadrischool.org/) in India who wrote ["The Chakravala Method - Zeroing in on a Solution"](http://apfstatic.s3.ap-south-1.amazonaws.com/s3fs-public/03-chakravala (1).pdf) in the mathematics journal [At Right Angles](https://edutechtips.wordpress.com/2012/07/15/at-right-angles-mathematics-journal-from-azim-premji-foundation/).
 This description of the Chakravala is from his paper.

 The first step to understanding the Chakravala comes from the Diophantus-Brahmagupta-Fibonacci identity,
 $$